 Scenarios

-Once again, the results of the scenarios was identical (to each other, not identical to last post’s results) so instead of spelling each one out and taking more pics of the retirement window, I’ll just say this:
+Once again, the results of the scenarios were identical (to each other, not identical to the last post's results) so instead of spelling each one out and taking more pics of the retirement window, I'll just say this:

 The result of that retirement is as follows, for each desk: